mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 Disassociated – Work is done for no reason, and for no result.

+Flowing - Extension from relaxation and connection.

+Stagnant - Tension from rigidity and control.

 Feel into the existing Driver energy waves that are there, and blend with them to influence them.

 ## Implementation